12 Must-Have Remote Work Tools For Productive Work

 File Sharing

 For remote teams, file sharing is inevitable.
 But we all know that sending files via email is rarely an ideal scenario.
-That’s why we recommend the following file sharing solutions:
+That’s why we recommend the following file-sharing solutions:

-8. G Suite
+8. G Suite (now Google Workspace)

-G Suite is Google’s impressive suite of business tools that includes Google Docs, a cloud-based Microsoft Word alternative; Google Sheets, a cloud-based Microsoft Excel alternative; Google Slides, a cloud-based Microsoft Powerpoint alternative; and Google Drive, a cloud storage app.
+Google Workspace is Google’s impressive suite of business tools that includes Google Docs, a cloud-based Microsoft Word alternative; Google Sheets, a cloud-based Microsoft Excel alternative; Google Slides, a cloud-based Microsoft Powerpoint alternative; and Google Drive, a cloud storage app.

 Google Docs and Google Drive are particularly useful collaboration software for remote teams.